elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

 compliantkubernetes-apps/bin/ck8s init
 ```

-This will initialise the configuration in the `${CK8S_CONFIG_PATH}` directory.
+This will initialize the configuration in the `${CK8S_CONFIG_PATH}` directory.
 Generating configuration files `common-config.yaml`, `sc-config.yaml` and `wc-config.yaml`, as well as secrets with randomly generated passwords in `secrets.yaml`.
 This will also generate read-only default configuration under the directory `defaults/` which can be used as a guide for available and suggested options.

 ### Configure the apps and secrets